woshilaiceshide/s-server/README.md

 # s-server
-Some Small Servers written in Scala, including a nio server and a small httpd, which also supports websocket(v13 only).
+Some Small & Smart Servers written in Scala, including a nio server and a small httpd, which also supports websocket(v13 only).

 It's targeted for small footprint when running, with extensibility for mulit-threading when processing http requests' business.

+`s-server` uses `'sun.misc.@Contended'` to kick `false sharing` off, so run it on `jvm-8` with `-XX:-RestrictContended` if asynchronous responses are needed.

 Note that I've refactored s-server very much since version 1.x.
 Version 2.x is not compatible with version 1.x, and the latter one is not be supported any more.